grafana/faro-web-sdk/docs/user/quick-start-browser.md

 ## 2. Initialize Grafana Javascript Agent

 Grafana Javascript Agent has to be initialized when your web application starts.
-Several initialization snippet examples included below.
+Several initialization snippet examples are included below.
-Pick one, add it to your app code and customize as necessary.
+Choose one, add it to your application code, and customize it as required.

 ### Basic

 This basic configuration sets up the Grafana Javascript Agent to automatically collect uncaught errors and [web vitals](https://github.com/GoogleChrome/web-vitals) measurements.
-Without tracing, small bundle size footprint.
+Without tracing, there is small bundle size footprint.

 ```javascript
 import { initializeAgent } from '@grafana/agent-web';